Gogonemnem/tu-delft-assignments/README.md

 Best of luck in developing your final product!
 The next sections describe the project structure, how to start the example program, run tests on it and check coverage + coding violations.

 ### On the Structure
-* `docs` contains your project documentation (e.g. your planning meetings, but also any diagrams or requirements documents you would like to keep track of centrally).
+* `docs` contains your project documentation (e.g. your planning meetings, but also any diagrams, requirements documents, or presentations you would like to keep track of centrally).
-* `project` contains mAost Python source files and tests.
+* `project` contains most Python source files and tests.
 For now we have provided a sample Python program with some example tests.
 * **DO NOT change the ```project``` directory name.
 Otherwise, you will get FAILING builds in your CI.**
 ### Running
 Run the sample code by right-clicking on `project/factorial_calc.py` and selecting `Run`.

 ### Testing